 What is the best gable roof design for homes in Jefferson City, MO?

-For most Jefferson City homes, a standard or cross gable roof offers best balance of cost, performance, and aesthetics.
-Standard gable roofs are simple and affordable, while cross gable designs accommodate L-shaped or multi-wing floor plans common in area.
+For most Jefferson City homes, a standard or cross gable roof offers the best balance of cost, performance, and aesthetics.
+Standard gable roofs are simple and affordable, while cross gable designs accommodate L-shaped or multi-wing floor plans common in the area.
 The right choice depends on your home’s footprint, existing architecture, and budget.

 How long does a gable roof last in Mid-Missouri?

 With quality materials and proper installation, an asphalt shingle gable roof in Mid-Missouri typically lasts 20 to 30 years.
 Metal gable roofs can last 40 to 70 years.
-Our weather – including hail, UV exposure, and freeze-thaw cycles – can shorten lifespan compared to milder climates, making material quality and proper ventilation especially important.
+Missouri weather — including hail, UV exposure, and freeze-thaw cycles — can shorten the lifespan compared to milder climates, making material quality and proper ventilation especially important.

 Are gable roofs good for Missouri weather?